29) Latrell Sprewell (1998-2003)

 25) David Lee (2005-2010)

-Knicks fans certainly don’t look at his time with the team as the fondest era in franchise history.
+Knicks fans don’t look at his time with the team as the fondest era in franchise history.
 In fact, Lee never reached the playoffs in his five seasons with New York, saving his long postseason runs for later in his career with the Warriors and Spurs.
-But Lee was a rare bright spot for the Knicks in those Isiah Thomas years, peaking in his final season with the team, ’09-’10, when he averaged a career high 20.2 points per game and was the team’s first All-Star representative in nine years.
+But Lee was a rare bright spot for the Knicks in those Isiah Thomas years, peaking in his final season with the team, ’09-’10, when he averaged a career high 20.2 points per game and was the first Knicks All-Star representative in nine years.
 An incredibly efficient player in a league that was increasingly prioritizing advanced statistics, Lee had some of the greatest seasons in Knicks history for rebounding percentage, field goal percentage, and offensive rating.
 He was traded to the Warriors in 2010 in an attempt to free up salary space to sign Dwyane Wade or LeBron James, and neither the trade nor the free agency gambit worked out.

 24) Walt Bellamy (1965-1968)